 Located on the Chichen Itza compound are a collection of 17 ruins waiting for visitors to explore, many of which have been restored to their former glory using the same materials as the Mayas originally did.
 Important structures here include El Castillo, or the Temple of Kukulcan, a massive temple with stairs running up both sides and watched over by two serpent heads.

 As one of the most popular attractions in all Mexico, Latin America, and the Caribbean, this historical attraction is well funded, allowing archaeologist to renovate and bring the ruins to good shape.
 Unfortunately, a new danger to the ruins is the large number of visitors, and tourist can no longer climb the iconic Castillo.

-Those wishing to visit Chichen Itza may choose to book their trip in Chichen Itza, since travelers to this part of Cancun and the Mexican Caribbean will be pleased to have convenient access to the historical site during their visit.
-With just a small number of hotels in the area around Chichen Itza, less than average tourist traffic should be anticipated.
+You may enjoy staying in Chichen Itza if you plan on visiting Chichen Itza, since visitors to this area of Cancun and the Mexican Caribbean will have convenient access to the historical site for the duration of their trip.
+With only a few hotels around the area within the vicinity of Chichen Itza, only a little tourist traffic should be predicted.